ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Bidirectional all devices bandwidth
 =======================================

-Run the test to collect performance characteristics of bidirectional copy operations involving ALL devices of a given ROCm platform.
+Run the test below to collect performance characteristics of bidirectional copy operations involving ALL devices of a given ROCm platform.

 .. code-block::